-Stay in Chelsea to explore bar/restaurant No 11 Pimlico, SW1W 8NA (Sloane Square tube), that offers a delicious sounding line-up for Pancake Day.
-Select from options including blueberry ricotta pancakes with maple crème fraiche and syrup, banana and butterscotch, or smoked salmon, crushed avocado and dill.
-It’s a matching menu at sister branches No 32 The Old Town (Clapham) and No 1 Duke Street (Richmond) and No 197 Chiswick Fire Station (Chiswick).
+Stay in Chelsea to explore bar/restaurant No 11 Pimlico, SW1W 8NA (Sloane Square tube), that offers an exotic line-up for Pancake Day.
+Select from options including banana and ricotta or kimchee pancakes.
+Find a similar menu at sister branches No 32 The Old Town (Clapham) and No 1 Duke Street (Richmond) and No 197 Chiswick Fire Station (Chiswick).

 Easy Pancake Recipe